bbuchanan/react-native-blog/_posts/2018-03-07-welcome-to-react-native.md

 # Welcome

-The purpose of this blog is to outline my first real world project done in React Native.
-This app will be published on the app store for both Android and iPhone.
-I'm going to keep client intellectual property private, but it isn't relevant to the progression of this project.
-This is for my benefit, largely.
+The purpose of this blog is to outline a first time real world project done in React Native.
+We will start from a "Hello World" application all the way to publishing to the app store for both iOS and Android.
+A lot of this is for my benefit.
 I've been a largely inconsistent blogger largely due to it being inconvenient.
 With the discovery of github pages and Visual Studio code (thank you markdown preview!), I found it a lot more convenient to fire things up and do a little writing.

 ## Some Background